from copy import deepcopy

 Returns:

-Numpy vector containing distances for each interval in query.
+NumPy vector containing distances for each range in query.

 """